-European Space Agency's (ESA) first Earth Explorer mission GOCE, Gravity field and steady state Ocean Circulation Explorer (Drinkwater et al., 2003), was launched on 17 March 2009 and reentered the atmosphere on 11 November 2013.
-The Science Mission lasted from 1 November 2009 to 22 October 2013.
+The European Space Agency (ESA) first Earth Explorer mission, GOCE (Gravity field and steady state Ocean Circulation Explorer; Drinkwater et al., 2003), was launched on 17 March 2009 and reentered the atmosphere on 11 November 2013.
+The science mission lasted from 1 November 2009 to 22 October 2013.
 GOCE was dedicated to mapping the static gravity field with a high spatial resolution of 100 km, which required measuring from a low altitude of about 250 km.

 Data from GOCE (gravity gradients), LAGEOS 1/2 and GRACE were combined in the latest release DIR5 (Bruinsma et al., 2014) in order to obtain a high-accuracy gravity field model over the entire spectral range.

-This model is provided in terms of spherical harmonics up to degree 300, but was used in this study to degree 260, i.e. 77 km of spatial resolution.
+This model is provided in terms of spherical harmonics up to degree 300, but was used in this study to degree 260, i.e., 77 km of spatial resolution.

-It is important to note that, due to the inclination of GOCE satellite, the polar regions cannot be observed.
-In the case of Antarctica, GOCE can only cover the continent up to 83.3°S in latitude, and that the combined model DIR5 includes GRACE satellite data at higher latitudes.
+It is important to note that, due to the inclination of the GOCE satellite, the polar regions cannot be observed.
+In the case of Antarctica, GOCE can only cover the continent up to 83.3° S in latitude, and the combined model DIR5 includes GRACE satellite data at higher latitudes.

-For our study, we computed a regular 0.25°x0.25° spatial grid of free air gravity anomalies over the Antarctica continent with the DIR5 model, which is displayed in Figure 1.
+For our study, we computed a regular $0.25^{\circ} \times 0.25^{\circ}$ spatial grid of free air gravity anomalies over the Antarctica continent with the DIR5 model, which is displayed in Fig. 1.
 The gravity anomalies have amplitudes between -120 and 111 mGal (more statistical data are provided in Table 1).

-In this paper we have also used the only GRACE and LAGEOS mean gravity field model EIGEN-GRGS.RL02bis (Bruinsma et al., 2010).
-This gravity field model is also provided in terms of spherical harmonics up to degree 160 i.e 125 km of spatial resolution.
+In this paper we have also used the only GRACE and LAGEOS mean gravity field model, EIGEN-GRGS.RL02bis (Bruinsma et al., 2010).
+This gravity field model is also provided in terms of spherical harmonics up to degree 160, i.e., 125 km of spatial resolution.

-2.2 BEDMAP models.
+2.2 BEDMAP models

-Bedmap2 products (Fretwell et al., 2013) consist of grids describing surface elevation, ice-thickness, the seafloor and subglacial bed elevation of the Antarctic south of 60°S. These products were made incorporating all available geophysical data.
-More details of Antarctica subglacial landscape are visible in these products than in the previous BEDMAP model (Lythe et al., 2001) and the improved data coverage reveals the full details of mountain ranges, valleys, basins and troughs.
-Each dataset is provided in Antarctic Polar Stereographic projection, latitude of true scale 71 degrees south, datum WGS84.
+BEDMAP 2 products (Fretwell et al., 2013) consist of grids describing surface elevation, ice thickness, the seafloor and subglacial bed elevation of the Antarctic south of 60° S. These products were made by incorporating all available geophysical data.
+More details on the Antarctica subglacial landscape are visible in these products than in the previous BEDMAP model (Lythe et al., 2001) and the improved data coverage reveals the full details of mountain ranges, valleys, basins and troughs.
+Each dataset is provided in Antarctic Polar Stereographic projection, with latitude of true scale 71° S (datum WGS84).
 All heights are in meters relative to mean sea level as defined by the EIGEN-GL04C geoid (Foerste et al., 2008).
-The ice thickness, bedrock and surface elevation grids are provided at uniform 1-km spacing.
+The ice thickness, bedrock and surface elevation grids are provided at uniform 1 km spacing.